audioxide/data/data/posts/20160810-reviews-eels-daisies-of-the-galaxy.md

   isn’t a masterpiece.
 It’s the black dog curling up in your lap and wagging its tail.
 We savour that frame of mind more than we care to admit, I think.
 week: 65
+blurb: Daisies of the Galaxy comes to terms with the torment that constructed the deeply bleak and reflective Electro-Shock Blues, and injects a taste of happiness.
+The album is summery and cheerful on the surface (helped by its quirky, upbeat aesthetic) but contains cynical undertones.
 ---
 author: ANDRÉ
 review: '<div class="_d97"><p>Mark Everett, known simply as E, occupies a